Skip to Content

 Public Domain Day is recognized every January 1.
 When works expire the previous year, they do not enter than public domain until January 1 of each year.

-What’s Coming to the Public Domain in 2024
+What’s in the Public Domain in 2024

-Mickey Mouse
+Mickey Mouse & Minnie Mouse

 What You Need to Know: The version of Mickey Mouse entering public domain is Steamboat Willie.
 This character is black and white, without white gloves, no pupils, and has smaller ears than the current version of Mickey Mouse.
+The version of Minnie Mouse that is in the public domain is also the Minnie Mouse version introduced in Steamboat Willie.

 Tigger